 Inflammatory Breast Cancer Survival Rate

-Survival rates are often referred to in terms of median survival, which is the length of time for half of the patients in a large group to survive.
-It is important to keep in mind that the median is simply a point of reference that is used by physicians and researchers.
-No single patient can be considered average, and it is impossible to predict what will happen in any individual case.
-Many patients experience much better outcomes than the median suggests.
-Additionally, there are many factors that the median does not take into account, including risk factors that can influence a patient’s outcome.
+What’s more, no single patient can be considered average, and it is impossible to predict what will happen in any individual case.
+Many patients experience much better outcomes than the survival rate suggests.
+Additionally, there are many factors that the survival rate does not take into account, including risk factors that can influence a patient’s outcome.

-Nevertheless, there are several factors that have been found to improve the survival rate of inflammatory breast cancer patients, such as:
+Researchers have identified several factors that can influence the survival rate of an inflammatory breast cancer patient.
+These include:

 - Early detection

 - Aggressive treatment, such as surgery, chemotherapy and radiation therapy